nickfourtimes/overbourn/README.md

 ## Installation
 _NIGHTMARE in the Overbourn Marshes_ makes use of the [Simple Directmedia Layer library](http://www.libsdl.org) (SDL).
-As such, it is cross-platform and can be run on Linux, macOS, and Windows systems – if a particular version is unavailable, it is not forgotten, and will be made available ASAP.
+As such, it is cross-platform and can be run on Linux, macOS, and Windows systems â€“ if a particular version is unavailable, it is not forgotten, and will be made available ASAP.

 To install, simply unzip the file containing this README and all game files to the directory of your choice.